-Just because the credit reporting time limit expires doesn't mean you no longer owe a debt.
+The expiration of the credit reporting time limit doesn't mean you no longer owe a debt.
 The credit reporting time limit does not define how long a creditor or collector can go after you for an unpaid bill.
 As long as a legitimate debt remains unpaid, the creditor can attempt to collect from you by calling, sending letters, and any other legal action.

 Confusion With the Statute of Limitations